ptrscll/gdmate/docs/CONTRIBUTING.md

     - comments preceded by `#` before lines of code
     - modules added to `docs/api.rst`
 *  For new modules, `import` statement added to `gdmate/__init__.py`.
-* Test function for each function added to corresponding test module in `tests`
+* Test function for each function added to corresponding test module in `tests`.
 * Example code usage added and annotated in Jupyter Notebook under `notebooks`.

 ## Functional-Style Python Modules ##
 Code contributions should be organized into Python _functions_ (which start with a `def` statement) organized into _modules_ (`.py` files).
 Each module should be placed within a _subpackage_, one of the first-order directories within the `gdmate` source code directory.
 Contributions may include adding functions to existing modules or creating new modules.

 ## Documentation ##
 All new functions should contain a _docstring_, which appears in the code immediately following the `def` statement and is encased in two sets of three double quotation marks (`"""`).
 The docstring should contain a one-line description of the function, followed by a separate paragraph with any additional details and then a list of all parameters and returns.
 Below is an example docstring, and additional information can be found [here](https://peps.python.org/pep-0257/).